saviorand/lightbug_http/README.md

 This is not production ready yet.
 We're aiming to keep up with new developments in Mojo, but it might take some time to get to a point when this is safe to use in real-world applications.

 Lightbug currently has the following features:
- - [x] Pure Mojo networking!
-No dependencies on Python by default
- - [x] TCP-based server and client implementation
- - [x] Assign your own custom handler to a route
- - [x] Craft HTTP requests and responses with built-in primitives
- - [x] Everything is fully typed, with no `def` functions used
+ - [x] Pure Mojo!
+No Python dependencies.
+Everything is fully typed, with no `def` functions used
+ - [x] HTTP Server and Client implementations
+ - [x] TCP and UDP support
+ - [x] Cookie support

  ### Check Out These Mojo Libraries: